Call Us: (800) 419-4923

 Records Search with Risk Assessment vs. Transaction Screen Assessment for SBA Loans

-By Janet Annan
+By Richard Kim and Janet Annan

 Not all loans, however, require or warrant a full Phase I Environmental Site Assessment.
-A tiered approach to environmental due diligence, involving streamlined environmental reports that are more limited in scope, can be a cost-effective and efficient tool for screening high risk properties.
+A tiered approach to environmental due diligence, involving streamlined environmental reports that are more limited in scope, can be a cost-effective and efficient tool for screening high-risk properties.
 These “environmental desktop reports” are often used on smaller loans and/or those loans involving lower-risk properties.

-Two of these types of reports, a Records Search with Risk Assessment (RSRA) and a Transaction Screen Assessment (TSA) are a compulsory part of the Small Business Administration’s (SBA) environmental policy for SBA lenders.
-What are these reports and how are they used for SBA loans?
+Two of these types of reports, a Records Search with Risk Assessment (RSRA) and a Transaction Screen Assessment (TSA), are a compulsory part of the Small Business Administration’s (SBA) environmental policy for SBA lenders.
+What are these reports, and how are they used for SBA loans?
 We delve into that below.

 Records Search with Risk Assessment (RSRA) Reports